udacity/CarND-MPC-Project/README.md

 The preprocessing and fitting has already been described in the model implememtation section.

 ### Model Predictive Control with Latency
-The actual latency is set in MPC.h, so this can be used in [main.c](src/main.c#L133) and MPC.h.
-In the model, the delay is taken into account by using the actuator values from earlier timesteps, see [lines 121-128](src/MPC.cpp#L121-L128).
+The actual latency is set in MPC.h, so this can be used in [main.cpp](src/main.cpp#L133) and [MPC.cpp lines 121-128](src/MPC.cpp#L121-L128).
+In the model, the delay is taken into account by using the actuator values from earlier timesteps.

 ## Simulation
 ### Vehicle drives a lap successfully